Swetabh333/File-Sharing-App/README.md

 docker compose up --build
 ```

-It'll take a minute but this should start the application.The `go run migrations/migration.go` ensures that all the relations are created inside your postgres server and are ready to use
+It'll take a minute but this should start the application.

 ![run](images/i11.png)
 </br>